Kitsune2468/startup/notes.md

 Looking through the simon-css is very interesting.
 I've always wondered how html & css worked together, so it's cool to learn about it and mess around with it.

-This took a couple hours to get it how I wanted.
+This took a couple hours to get it how I wanted (true).
 It was important to make it responsive and Bootstrap helped with that.
 It looks great on all kinds of screen sizes.

-Bootstrap seems a bit like magic.
-It styles things nicely, but is very opinionated.
-You either do, or you do not.
-There doesn't seem to be much in between.
+Trying to get the game board to style correctly was a nightmare, but worked eventually.

 I did like the navbar it made it super easy to build a responsive header.
+(Also true)

 ```html
       <nav class="navbar navbar-expand-lg bg-body-tertiary">